Naorah/fishington_bot/README.md

 - no
     - go to step 2

+## Crash fix

+A lot of people use the </nospace> symbol on the chat to crash the game.

+Since the last update, the bot is able to reboot/refresh the page and refind the right position after spawning to fish, you will be able to keep the bot alive for days ( assuming your internet connexion is never cut )

+A new argument is available in the config.ini file to set if you want the bot to stay alive if game crashes or no.

 ## A question ?
 Something went wrong ?

 Don't hesitate, write me on discord : waxirio